nasa/Common-Metadata-Repository/ingest-app/README.md

 ### Message queues

-The ingest application will publish messages for the indexer application to consume.
-The messages will be to index or delete concepts from elasticsearch.
-Messaging is handled using the message-queue-lib which uses RabbitMQ.
+The ingest application will publish messages to a fanout exchange for the indexer application and other consumers.
+Other applications setup their own queues and bind to the ingest exchange.

 #### Ingest unable to queue a message